All Products

 public void onInfo(int type, long extra) {

-// Other information events.
-The type can be the start of loop playback, buffer position, current playback position, or start of autoplay.
+// Listen for other events.
+The type parameter contains multiple values that indicate various events, such as the start of loop playback, buffer position, current playback position, and the start of autoplay.

 }